alex65536/sofcheck-engine-tester/pyfield/README.md

 # What is PyField?

-PyField is an attempt to rewrite the [Battlefield](../README.md#battlefield) utility into Python.
+PyField is an attempt to rewrite the [Battlefield](../README.md#battlefield) utility in Python

 # Running PyField